Skip to content

 dbt-forge doctor --check test-coverage

-Valid check names: naming-conventions, schema-coverage, test-coverage, hardcoded-refs, packages-pinned, source-freshness, orphaned-yml, sqlfluff-config, gitignore, disabled-models.
+Valid check names: naming-conventions, schema-coverage, test-coverage, hardcoded-refs, packages-pinned, source-freshness, orphaned-yml, sqlfluff-config, gitignore, disabled-models, contract-enforcement.

 Terminal window